A Complete Guide to The London Pass® | What it is, What’s Included and Whether it’s Worth Buying

 London Pass reservations

-If you’re visiting in summer, close to Christmas or on a weekend, we’d always advise pre-booking your slot at any popular London attraction.
+If you’re visiting in summer, close to Christmas, or on a weekend, we’d always advise pre-booking your slot at any popular London attraction.
 The same applies when you’re on a tight schedule.

 7 benefits of the London Pass